oasis-tcs/openc2-ap-er/oc2edr.md

     * SHOULD respond with 'cannot access registry entry' in the status text

-#### 2.3.11.3 Delete edr:service
+#### 2.3.11.3 Delete er:service
-Deletes the registry key that executes a service on system boot.
+Deletes a service from the endpoint.

-OpenC2 Consumers that choose to implement the 'delete edr:service' Command MUST include all steps that are required for the delete service procedure such as ending the process of the service, removing the executable and other files, removing configuration files/registry entries, restart/reboot of the host device etc. The end state shall be that the service is stopped and removed from the endpoint.
+OpenC2 Producers that send 'delete er:service' commands
+* MUST populate at least one property of the Command Target

+OpenC2 Consumers that receive 'delete er:service' commands
+* but the Command Target does not contain at least one property
+    * MUST NOT respond with status code OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with status code 500
+    * SHOULD respond with 'Service Target does not have any properties populated' in the status text
+* but cannot delete the service specified by the populated propertie(s)
+    * MUST respond with status code 500
+    * MAY respond with 'Cannot delete service' in the status text
+    * SHOULD respond with a status text detailing why the service could not be deleted

 # 3 Conformance statements